APogue/APogue.github.io/_drafts/protest_activities/2024-10-29-Protest-ativities-USAC-involvement.md

 updated_date: 2024-11-26 6:31 PM
 ---

-Thesis1: Change the entire doc: two veins only---USAC and hostile environment for students, with Block's help

-Thesis2: Jewish and pro-Israel students faced with discrimination are ignored by Block and USAC

-Thesis3: USAC was present at a protest that was 1. discriminating and 2. excluding students

 ### A hostile environment by totality of circumstances

 - This is where the symbology and random antisemitic incidents should go towards the total